mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Magazine:</b> The automatic model did not have the same front wheelspin when starting off.
+<b>Magazine:</b> The automatic model did not have as much front wheelspin when starting off.

-<b>Furutani:</b> Yes, the front wheels of the Coupe 9 were slipping quite a bit, but the automatic didn't slip as much.
+<b>Furutani:</b> Yes, the front wheels of the Coupe 9 were spinning quite a bit, but the automatic didn't slip as much.